abs-sayem/deep_learning/keras/readme.md

               optimizer='sgd',
               metrics=['accuracy'])
 ```
 We can further configure the optimizer.
-The Keras philosophy is to keep things simple also allowing users to be fully in control when need bia subclassing.
+The Keras philosophy is to keep things simple also allowing users to be fully in control when need via subclassing.
 ```
 model.compile(loss=keras.losses.categorical_crossentropy,
               optimizer=keras.optimizers.SGD(learning_rate=0.01, momentum=0.9, nesterov=True))